SecKatie/personal-site/DEPLOYMENT.md

 3. ArgoCD will now sync immediately when you push changes!

+## GitHub Actions Setup

+The repository includes a GitHub Actions workflow that automatically builds and deploys on every push to `main`.

+### Required GitHub Secrets

+You need to configure these secrets in your repository (Settings → Secrets and variables → Actions):

+1. **QUAY_USERNAME** - Your Quay.io username (or robot account name)
+2. **QUAY_PASSWORD** - Your Quay.io password (or robot account token)

+See `.github/README.md` for detailed setup instructions.

 ## Benefits of New Setup

 ✅ **Faster deployments**: Pod startup in ~10s instead of 2-3 minutes